bustabit/shiba/README.md

 #### average

-`average <number of games>`
+`average <duration>`

-Calculates the average multiplier of the most recent number of games.
+Calculates the average multiplier for the given duration.
+Duration can be either a number of games or a duration using any of the following modifiers:

+- year
+- month
+- week
+- day
+- hour
+- minute
+- second

+To calculate multiple results, pass a comma-separated list of games or durations.

+**Example**: `!average 10, 100, 1000` to show the average multipliers over the last 10, 100 and 1,000 games.

 #### bust